NIBM-GALLE/GAHDSE241F-transitgo/README.md

 🪑 Bus Seat Booking

- • Reserve bus seats in advance through the app or website.
+ • Reserve bus seats in advance through the app or website./n
  • Check seat availability and select preferred seats for a hassle-free journey.

 💳 Oyster Card System